YounesBB/Storage_Rental/readme.md

 Go [here](gr2232/README.md) to view illustartion, package-, sequences-, classdiagram of the application.

-Go [here](gr2232/core/README.md) to view documentation about the core module
+Go [here](gr2232/core/README.md) to view documentation about the core module and the JSON-data files that are used

 Go [here](gr2232/fxui/README.md) to view documentation about the fxui module